ucw9q/restful-api-design-guidelines/README.md

 generally result in "5xx" HTTP error codes.
 Calls that fail due to rate limiting or quota failures do not count as faults.
 Calls that fail as the result of a service fast-failing requests (often for its own protection) do count as faults.

+### Latency
+Latency is defined as how long a particular API call takes to complete, measured as closely to the client as possible.
+This metric applies to both synchronous and asynchronous APIs in the same way.
+For long running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.

+### Time to complete
+Services that expose long operations must track "Time to Complete" metrics around those operations.

+### Long running API faults
+For a Long Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
+Long Running faults must roll up as faults into the overall availability metrics.

 ### Our Technology Recommendations for APIs